 Extended periods of heating or overheating could cause the streaming device to shut itself down or malfunction.
 Sometimes, the device’s internal components may get damaged due to the heat, requiring repair or replacement.

-Although very rare, a hot Roku stick could also cause a fire.
+Although very rare, a hot Roku device could also cause a fire.

 When the device’s internal components are severely damaged, that may result in an electrical malfunction, like a short circuit, leading to a fire.

-Now that you know why an incessantly hot Roku stick is not ideal, here are why the device overheats and what you could do about them.
+Now that you know why an incessantly hot Roku is not ideal, here are why the device overheats and what you could do about it.

 1. Prolonged Usage